krud-soft/words/docs/Words/05-states.md

 # State

 A `state` represents a condition the module is currently in.
-It is the smallest behavioral unit in a WORDS specification — the point at which the system has settled, is waiting, and is ready to produce an output that drives the next transition.
+It is the smallest behavioral unit in a WORDS specification: the point at which the system has settled, is waiting for something to happen, and can return a context that drives the next transition.
 Every state declares what it expects on entry, what it can return, and what it uses while resident.

 ## Purpose

-A state is a stable condition — the system has arrived here, something is used or in progress, and the state will hold until it produces an output.
-That output is a context.
-The context is what the process uses to decide where to go next.
+A state is a stable condition.
+The system has arrived here, and the state remains active until it returns a context.
+A context is a typed message or result; it may describe the outcome of work performed by the state, but it is not the action itself.
+The process uses that returned context to decide where the module goes next.

 This framing determines what belongs in a state and what does not.
 A state does not contain branching logic, control flow, or conditional behavior across states.
 It contains a declaration of what it receives, what it can return, and what it uses.